-Iliotibial band syndrome, or ITBS, is an injury to the IT band.
-It most commonly occurs on the outside of the knee or just above it, though it is not unheard of to get pain further up the IT band, even as far as the top of the femur.
+ITB syndrome is an injury to the ITB.
+It most commonly occurs on the outside of the knee or just above it, though it is not unheard of to get pain further up the ITB, even as far as the top of the femur.

 While factors like old shoes, running on cambered road surfaces, and tight turns on indoor tracks have all been proposed as risk factors for ITBS, none of these have much scientific evidence to back them up.

 However, a host of studies have connected hip abductor and external rotator muscle weakness with ITBS.

 But when these muscles are weakened, the hip adducts and the knee internally rotates after impact with the ground, crushing the IT band and the underlying sensitive tissue against the lateral femoral epicondyle.

 Current theories hold that the nerve endings sandwiched between the IT band and the femur are supposed to send signals to the glute muscles to fire when the IT band is being compressed—of course, when these muscles are weak or dysfunctional, this protection mechanism fails.